 Stock - Key Growing Information

-SELECTION: Chilling seedlings causes visual differences that allow you to select for double-flowered plants by observing color, size, and shape of the cotyledon.
-After germination, while the seedlings are still in the cotyledon stage, expose the seedlings to temperatures of 40-45°F/4-7°C for 3-4 days.
+SOWING: Transplant (recommended) - Sow ¼" deep into 128-cell plug flats 5-6 weeks before last frost.
+After danger of frost has passed, harden-off plants and transplant to the field or protected structure.
+Direct seed - After last frost.
+Do not pinch plants.
+Succession-plant every two weeks for multiple harvests.
+Stock is a cool-weather crop.
+Spring and fall-blooming successions are optimal.
+Stock is a member of the Brassica plant family and susceptible to flea beetle predation.
+To prevent flea beetle damage, cover plants with row cover at the time of transplanting.
+SELECTION: Selection for double-flowering plants is a difficult and time-consuming process.
+For most situations, we recommend finding a use for the single-flowering plants rather than conducting selection.
+Chilling seedlings causes visual differences that allow you to select for double-flowered plants by observing color, size, and shape of the cotyledon.
+While in the cotyledon stage, expose the seedlings to temperatures of 40-45°F (4-7°C) for 3-4 days.
 Select lighter green seedlings with an oval shape; these will produce double flowers.
 Discard very small seedlings, ones that are darker green in color, and those with rounder shaped cotyledons; these will produce single flowers.
 See our Stock Production Guide #8227 for more information on selection.

 LIGHT PREFERENCE: Sun.

 PLANT SPACING: 6" Trellis, such as Hortonova, used as horizontal support, is necessary when the temperatures are consistently above 60°F (16°C) or where it rains frequently.

 VASE LIFE: 5-10 days.

 HARVEST: Fresh – Harvest when ⅓–½ the florets on the stem are open.